 The TEP identified recommendations for improving data quality in the use of EHR data.
 The recommendations are categorized based on three high-level phases or processes of the measure lifecycle that apply to most measures.
 The measure development phase refers to when measures are specified and tested.
-The measure endorsement process is when measures are evaluated against NQF's measure evaluation criteria and vetted for use.
+The measure endorsement process is when measures are evaluated against NQF's measure evaluation criteria5 and vetted for use.
 The measure implementation phase refers to when measures are implemented by healthcare providers and health IT vendors.
 Details of these recommendations are further discussed in subsequent sections.

-Phase Recommendations Impact Development HHS should offer credit to providers and health IT vendors in federal programs for supporting measure development HHS should create recognition programs around supporting measure development efforts CMS should consider developing more measures that align across multiple care settings across various programs Provide incentives to participate in measure testing to increase availability of test sites Endorsement NQF's Scientific Methods Panel should develop guidance specifically for EHR- sourced measures NQF should determine if changes are needed to measure evaluation criteria NQF should determine if changes should be made to measure evaluation process NQF should provide updated criteria, guidance, and education to NQF committees and measure developers NQF Standing Committee members should play a role in Scientific Methods Panel review Provide appropriate guidance on how EHR- sourced measures are evaluated to improve likelihood of successful endorsement Implementation CMS should consider grants to fund dedicated full-time equivalents (FTEs) to provide support for vendors in understanding and incorporating measurement into their products in the PAC and other important care setting that were not supported under ARRA/Meaningful Use program funding.
-Increase use of EHR- sourced measures in PAC settings and other care settings
+Phase Recommendations Impact Development HHS should offer credit to providers and health IT vendors in federal programs for supporting measure development HHS should create recognition programs around supporting measure development efforts CMS should consider impactful use cases and resulting measures that align across multiple settings for the purpose of ensuring continuity of care and a comprehensive patient record that includes all aspects of care Provide incentives to participate in measure testing to increase availability of test sites Endorsement NQF should develop specific guidance for EHR-sourced measures NQF should determine if changes are needed to measure evaluation criteria with an emphasis on establishing reasonable expectations for EHR-sourced measures NQF should determine if changes should be made to measure evaluation process NQF should provide updated criteria, guidance, and education to NQF committees and measure developers NQF should consider adding experts in EHR- sourced measures to support the Scientific Methods Panel and/or standing committees NQF should offer more technical assistance to measure developers Provide appropriate guidance on how EHR- sourced measures are evaluated to improve likelihood of successful endorsement